 File Blender file formats converter software

-This tool isn’t a stand-alone software on its own, but it’s like a compact extensible command-line wrapper encapsulating various command line conversion tools under a single package.
-Let me explain each word in detail.
+This tool isn’t stand-alone software on its own, but it’s like a compact extensible command-line wrapper encapsulating various command-line conversion tools under a single package.
+Let me explain in detail.

 1. It is compact

 File Blender works right according to the purpose.
 Right after I downloaded the compressed file, extracted it and ran it for the first time(the process is pretty easy), I was a bit astonished because what I saw is this –

 That’s it.
 No fancy colors, unnecessary buttons, and shiny graphics or anything.
 All you need to do is drop or select file(s) and depending on the format your file belongs to, File Blender will displays options according to that.
 Below is an example when I used a jpg image.

 Irrespective of the format, it supports encrypting/decrypting of the content with the help of a password which is very helpful if you want to protect your data.